-For more information including how to spot the signs of depression in yourself or loved ones, and other related conditions, see Postnatal Depression (NHS, 2016).
+For more information including how to spot the signs of depression in yourself or loved ones, and other related conditions, see Symptoms Postnatal Depression (NHS, 2018).

 Feeling tearful a few days after birth is often called the baby blues and seems to be associated with the sudden change in hormones after birth.
 A few days of rest and support are usually all that are needed and it usually passes in a few days.
 This is quite different to postnatal depression which continues for weeks or months.

 What causes depression?

 Postnatal depression has many risk factors that will vary between individuals.
 Stress, pain, lack of sleep, diet, pre-existing depression, birth trauma and lack of support are all important risk factors.
 Although depression is often linked to hormonal changes after birth there is not yet much scientific support for this theory.2 Causes include: